Planned Parenthood staff admit to selling aborted baby body parts in sworn depositions

 Nucatola, who performs abortions up to 24 weeks, was seen in a 2014 undercover video detailing how clinics perform partial-birth abortions to get intact organs for biotech companies.
 In that video, which was released in 2015, Nucatola said "specimen" parts generally draw between $30 to $100 on the market.
 She also suggested that an abortion procedure can be tailored to secure specific body parts, explaining that she can get "heart, lung, liver."

-Although former Planned Parenthood President Cecile Richards and other officials maintained that the money received from harvesting fetal organs for biotech companies such as StemExpress was only for reimbursements for associated costs, documents and testimonies reveal otherwise.
+Although former Planned Parenthood President Cecile Richards and other officials maintained that the money received from harvesting fetal organs for biotech companies such as StemExpress was only for reimbursements for associated costs, documents and the sworn depositions reveal otherwise.

 "While the law allows for reimbursements of specific costs when donating fetal organs, those reimbursements must meet specific guidelines; they must be fees associated with transportation, processing, and other such costs.
 Planned Parenthood did none of these things, yet they collected money when they provided StemExpress with marketable body parts," pro-life group Live Action said Tuesday.